ne246/HouseBnb/ReadMe.md

 ### For consumers who need housing accommodations for select periods of time that provide more space than hotels, BuildingBnB is an application software that shows listings of buildings and houses that utilizes an easy to use interface for its users.
 Unlike the competitive products, our service can allow for same day booking and renting of all properties from office spaces to tables at a park.

 ## **Functional Requirements**
-1.Login page
+1. Login page
-2.Payment System
+2. Payment System
-3.Location Services
+3. Location Services
-4.Calendar / Booking System
+4. Calendar / Booking System
-5.Home Page
+5. Home Page
-6.Review Page
+6. Review Page
-7.Individual Housing Information
+7. Individual Housing Information
-8.Hosting Portal
+8. Hosting Portal

 ## **Non Functional**
 1. Filter system